agg23/openfpga-litex/README.md

 You can simply [download the latest release](https://github.com/agg23/openfpga-litex2/releases/latest) and start writing code.
 For language setup help and examples, see [Languages](/lang/README.md).

 I suggest you make this repo a submodule of your main project so you can reference import libraries and files, along with pinning the core version.
+Otherwise, you may want to download the repo recursively (to grab the submodules) so that you have the expected headers and libraries for your software to link to.

 ### Customize Hardware